schummd/text-augmentation/README.md

 - Backend boilerplate used from [here](https://medium.freecodecamp.org/structuring-a-flask-restplus-web-service-for-production-builds-c2ec676de563)
 - Scientific paper parsing library used for parsing PDFs.
 Taken from [here](https://github.com/stoposto/science-parse) which is our fork of [science-parse](https://github.com/allenai/science-parse).
 Due to high resource usage and operational overhead required to provide a reliable local instance, it has been deployed [here](http://SPV1-Scienc-C3GW28LU2S2X-1391134067.eu-north-1.elb.amazonaws.com/) on a load balanced AWS ECS service.

+## Unused

+- The highlight models and endpoints were initially used to store manual and automatic highlights as well as a user's notes.
+However our vision of the project changed as we progressed so the idea was scrapped but the endpoints still exist in the backend.
+We decided to leave this endpoint as it is since it could be used for any possible future features that may relate to this idea